-We love this quote, mostly because we think change and adaptability will become even more important to the next generation, as the world and economy goes through a monumental shift brought about by climate change.
+We love this quote, mostly because we think change and adaptability will become even more important to the next generation, as the world and economy goes through a monumental shift brought about by climate change and the pandemic.

-We are certainly trying to instil adaptability in our own kids, so this quote really holds meaning to us!
+We are certainly trying to instill adaptability in our own kids, so this quote really holds meaning to us!

 10. Only those who attempt the absurd can achieve the impossible.